nimeshneema/William-Apple-Developer-Platform/Notes/Notes.markdown

     When approaching the development of a variety of software (apps, widgets, plug-ins) for Apple platforms (iOS/iPadOS, macOS, watchOS, tvOS, visionOS), what becomes crucial is to have a clear understanding of the various pieces in the toolchain.
 Some of them are listed below:

-        -   Foundation framework: The foundation framework provides the crucial basic entities and data structures required in programming for any platform (the bare bones of an app) such as collection data types, memory management, object communication, data persistence, network communication etc. The Foundation framework is crucial when developing apps and solutions for any of the Apple platform devices.
+        -   Foundation framework: The foundation framework provides the crucial basic entities and data structures required in programming for any platform (the bare bones of an app) such as collection data types, memory management, object communication, data persistence, network communication etc..
+The Foundation framework is crucial when developing apps and solutions for any of the Apple platform devices.
 The Foundation framework also provides the basic skeleton and communication flow/structure necessary for app development.

             The Foundation framework is written in Objective-C. The Foundation framework provides the basic groundwork needed by any app for any of the Apple platform devices.